top of page

 a space where I share bite-sized insights from

-No worries if you're struggling to answer - I didn't know how to answer it for myself several years ago.
+A few years ago, I was right there with you.
 You see, for me, there was a time when life felt overwhelming.
 Most mornings, I gulped down my coffee and set out to brave the day wearing yesterday's burnout like a badge of honor.
 As a high achiever, I had moved from school to college to the corporate world in chase of success, never stopping to think what that 'success' truly meant.
 Somewhere along the way, I realized I had lost who I really was in the process.
+(If you'd like to read more about my journey, check out the About Me section.)

 That shift launched me on a journey of self-discovery that radiated throughout all aspects of my life.
-And it all started with this seemingly small question.
+And it all started with this seemingly unimportant, tiny question.

 That's why I'm here, sharing my story.
 If you're craving to build a more fulfilling life, you don't have to start by making any drastic life-changing decisions (that would make pretty much anyone run for the hills).
 You can begin by simply setting an intention to notice the little things.
 Over time, it will enable you to slow down and find out what matters most to you.
 Maybe you'll end up wanting to make some big changes, or, maybe you'll just make some tweaks.